mabrinasueller/mabrinasueller/README.md

 - 👋 Hi, I’m @mabrinasueller
-- 👀 I’m interested in broaden my knowledge about Web Development, especially Backend.
+- 👀 I’m interested in broadening my knowledge about Web Development, especially Backend.
 - 🌱 I’m currently learning at SPICED academy to become a Full Stack Web Developer!
 - 💞️ I’m looking to collaborate on projects to learn.